pokepress/TCGRandomizer/README.md

   * Murray (Psychic) may require anywhere between 0 and 7 medals
   * Rick (Science) may not require defeating Joseph (50/50 chance)
   * Ken (Fire) may require you to have anywhere between 0 and 500 cards
+* Randomize the number of Club Medals needed to fight the Grand Masters to a number between 6 and 8

 #### <b>Current bugs or flaws</b>